apache/flink/docs/apis/streaming_guide.md

 on failure/recovery), the user is required to get a lock from the source's context.

 {% highlight java %}
-public static class CounterSource implements RichParallelSourceFunction<Long>, Checkpointed<Long> {
+public static class CounterSource extends RichParallelSourceFunction<Long>, Checkpointed<Long> {

     /**  current offset for exactly once semantics */ private long offset;